Social Work consulting

 Chandra Dawson, LISW, LCSW is a social worker independently licensed in the District of Columbia and Maryland.
-Her professional career includes 21 years of social work practice serving various marginalized populations primarily comprised of communities of color.
+Her professional career includes over 20 years of social work practice serving various marginalized populations primarily comprised of communities of color.
 A large portion of her career involves designing, managing, and implementing programs designed to meet the multifaceted needs of the underserved.
 She has years of organizational experience including case management, crisis intervention, supervision, training, project management and senior leadership within organizations serving domestic violence and sexual assault survivors as well as numerous vulnerable populations within the District of Columbia.
 Moreover, Mrs. Dawson’s background includes federal contract coordination and management as well as the design and implementation of training and technical assistance to support the complex needs of local and state systems such as TANF, behavioral health and homeless services.
 Her ability to establish and maintain vital relationships with organizations across systems has contributed to developing formal partnerships vital to trauma survivor safety, healing, and equitable service accessibility.
 Mrs. Dawson is deeply committed to the development of trauma prevention and intervention efforts designed to address the intersecting issues of racial, gender and economic oppression.

 Did You Know:

 When Mrs. Dawson isn’t serving her community, she enjoys time with her husband and children.

 Key Accomplishments by Chandra:

 2020 Leadership Education and Advancement for Professionals (LEAP) Fellow,

 a project funded by the Office of Violence Against Women.